drj3ky11/ctf_notes/windows/basic.md

 Windows 	The majority of the files required for the Windows operating system are contained here.
 System, System32, SysWOW64 	Contains all DLLs required for the core features of Windows and the Windows API.
 The operating system searches these folders any time a program asks to load a DLL without specifying an absolute path.
 WinSxS 	The Windows Component Store contains a copy of all Windows components, updates, and service packs.

+## File permisions

+We can list out the NTFS permissions on a specific directory by running either icacls from within the working directory or icacls C:\Windows against a directory not currently in.